Roy-Tapas/wallet/Resources/Blockchain_TX_Install_Guide.md

 # Blockchain Transactions Install Guide

 This guide serves as a step by step process for setting up and validating the [`web3.py`](https://web3py.readthedocs.io/en/stable/), [`bit`](https://ofek.dev/bit/), and [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive  ) libraries used to programmatically send and receive transactions over a blockchain network via virtual wallets.
-Without these libraries, class activities and their associated code will not be able to perform the necessary operations.

 **Important Notes:**